gaurav-panwar/my-resumes/CoverLetter_BainAndCo.md

 I am currently pursuing my B.Tech.(Computer Engineering, Final year) from Delhi Technological University.
 I wish to join Bain and Company as an Analyst.
-I have an avid interest in Consultancy Services due to my inert nature to help other people.
-Through the company I wish to provide your clients with innovative ideas based on exhaustive research and help them grow in their respective fields and in the process grow myself as well, professionally as well as individually.
+I have an avid interest in Consultancy Services due to my inner nature to help other people.
+Through the company I wish to provide your clients with innovative ideas based on exhaustive research and help them grow in their respective fields and in the process grow myself as well, professionally and individually.
 I wish to learn about Consultancy from the #1 Consultancy firm in the world and also strive and stretch myself to make my contributions help Bain & Co. gain and retain valuable clients.

 As an engineer I am constantly required to innovate and look at things analytically to try and solve the real life problems people and at large the human society faces.
 Also as a coding enthusiast, I am